hamza-ghufran/Journal/rules.md

 * Anything worth noting down from:

 1. Not knowing something that I should know or need to know.
-2. Forums that I come across.
+2. Interesting bits from forums that I come across.
 3. Any interesting subject being addressed at work
 4. Books, PDFs, discussion etc.